upstash/qstash-js/examples/workflow/README.md

 To use the app, simply send a request through the opened interface.

 You will be able to see the workflow executing in the console logs.
-You can also monitor the events in [the QStash tab of Upstash Console](https://console.upstash.com/qstash?tab=workflow).
+You can also monitor the logs in [the QStash tab of Upstash Console](https://console.upstash.com/qstash?tab=workflow).